Marge Champion: Career

 During the summer of 1957, the Champions had their own TV series, The Marge and Gower Champion Show, a situation comedy with song and dance numbers.
 Marge played a dancer and Gower a choreographer.
 Real-life drummer Buddy Rich was featured as a fictional drummer named Cozy.

 In the 1970s, Champion, actress Marilee Zdenek, and choreographer John West were part of a team at Bel Aire Presbyterian Church that created a number of creative worship services featuring dance and music.
 They later offered workshops and related liturgical arts programs throughout the country.
 She and Zdenek co-authored two books, Catch the New Wind and God Is a Verb, related to this work.

 Champion served as a dialogue and movement coach for the TV miniseries, The Awakening Land (1978), adapted from Conrad Richter's trilogy of the same name.
 It was set in the late 18th-century Ohio Valley.
-She has also worked as a dance instructor and choreographer in New York City.
+She also worked as a dance instructor and choreographer in New York City.
 She made a rare television acting appearance in 1982 on the dramatic TV series Fame, playing a ballet teacher with a racial bias against African-American students.